uofajillian/edx-documentation/en_us/xblock/source/overview/examples.rst

 ==================

-When course staff use the Google Drive and Calendar XBlock, learners view Google documents and calendards directly in courseware.
+When course staff use the Google Drive and Calendar XBlock, learners view Google documents and calendars directly in courseware.

 .. image:: ../Images/google-spreadsheet.png
   :alt:  The Google Calendar in the LMS.